 Where: Campo de São Cristóvão — São Cristóvão.

 If you like samba and are looking for a very Brazilian thing to attend, how about visiting one of the many samba schools in Rio de Janeiro?

 The samba schools host different events most weekends throughout the year.
 From rehearsals to presentations, live samba sessions, and lunch parties, you will have a blast dancing, listening to the lively beat of the instruments, and feeling the vibe of the local dancers and musicians.

 Visit the samba school’s websites to check their schedule for the week.

 The museum is very interactive and modern.
 A guided tour will escort you through some rooms where you will be able to touch, listen, watch, and read all about football and the national team.
-You will travel through time through short films and photos telling the story of football, the first competitions, and the most important players in history.
+Moreover, you will be able to travel through time by watching short films and seeing pictures that tell the story of football, the first competitions, and the most important players in history.
 There are also interactive boards, games, and collections for you to check.

 Where: Avenida Luis Carlos Prestes, 130 — Barra da Tijuca.

 Open: Every day, from 10 am to 6 pm.
-(Be advised that during the coronavirus pandemic, the museum is temporarily closed.)
+(Check before going because the museum was temporarily closed.)